 Darley and Summerbridge Primary Schools became federated in April 2017 and in September 2018 were enhanced by a governor-led Early Years Unit.
 In September 2023, both schools joined the Yorkshire Collaborative Academy Trust and the Early Years Unit became part of the main schools, where provision is now offered to children aged 2-11.
 This report covers SEND provision in both schools, referred to as 'the federated schools' for the purpose of this document.
-Overall responsibility for SEND within the federated schools lies with the Head of School, Nick Coates, who can be contacted on 01423 780446 or by emailing beadtracher@darley.pyperks september 2018.
+Overall responsibility for SEND within the federated schools lies with the Head of School, Nick Coates, who can be contacted on 01423 780446 or by emailing ncoates.darley@ycatschools.co.uk

+By law, schools are required to employ a Special Educational Needs Co-ordinator (SENCO).
 Our SENCO is Miss Aileen Cameron, whose role it is to oversee and co-ordinate the provision that the schools make for students with SEND, including supporting the early identification process and the monitoring of ongoing support and its effectiveness.
-Miss Cameron is based at Summerbridge Primary School and can be contacted on 01423 780446 or by emailing aileen.cameron@summerbridge.n-yorks.sch.uk.
+Miss Cameron is based at Summerbridge Primary School and can be contacted on 01423 780446 or by emailing acameron.summerbridge@ycatschools.co.uk